gvn/komponent/README.md

 Bind a callback function to a named event type.

+Returns a numerical ID for the handler, which can later be used with *unbind*.

 **unbind** ( eventType: `string`, id: `number` - *optional* )

 Unbind callbacks for given event type.
 All callbacks of given type will be removed if no ID is provided.